geekodour/twitmarks/README.md

 </h1>

 # Installation

+## Firefox
+Install it from Firefox addons - [TwitMarks](https://addons.mozilla.org/en-US/firefox/addon/twitmarks/)

+## Chrome
+Use manual method, have not uploaded to the chrome web store yet.

+## Manual
 - Clone this repo
 - Switch on Developer Mode in `More tools > extensions`
 - Click on `Load unpacked extension`